 It’s best to find someone who has already done this locally and ask how the experience was.
 As you’ll quickly find out, flipping cars for profit has much to do with relationships.

+Now you know how to make money flipping cars.
 Flipping a few cars a year is doable in most states, and if you’ve got a knack for sales or mechanics, you can make some decent money.
 If you are serious about flipping cars as your main source of income, you’ll have to get a dealership license.
 Requirements vary by state, but usually that means you’ll need a place of business with a separate address, phone, and other requirements.